 The term military-grade PCBs can only be used in relation to products manufactured to military specifications.
 The equipment consisting of these boards has to operate faultlessly under extreme conditions.
 Hence, these boards are highly reliable since they are manufactured with very high precision and minimum tolerance.

-A military-grade printed circuit board must be designed from scratch as a military spec or IPC Class 3 part.
-The design, layout, material selection, and fabrication processes should follow the stringent standards.
+A military-grade printed circuit board must be designed from scratch as a military spec or IPC 6012 class 3/A. The design, layout, material selection, and fabrication processes should follow the stringent standards.
 These PCBs are fabricated by qualified manufacturers who are capable of working with tight parameters and tolerances.
 The military standard covers the requirements for DoD standards.
-This includes interface, standard practices, design criteria, test method, and manufacturing process.
+This includes an interface, standard practices, design criteria, test method, and the manufacturing process.

 For starters, take a close look at the capabilities of the PCB manufacturers and ensure that they are an ITAR registered company.
 You can read more about ITAR in one of our blogs, Zoom on ITAR, the International Traffic in Arms Regulations.

 Mil grade PCBs demand high reliability due to their harsh operating conditions.
 These PCBs are usually exposed to extreme environmental conditions, chemicals, and contaminants.
 Mil-grade PCBs are mandated to meet IPC-A-610E class 3 standards.
 IPC-A-610E is a standard set for all high-performance electronic circuits.
 Mil-grade PCBs require special considerations in terms of material selection and design.

 PCB materials used in the fabrication of mil-grade PCBs should withstand very high operating temperatures.
 Therefore, it is always recommended to use quality heat resistant materials.
 The heat resistant characteristic of a material is denoted by Tg or glass transition temperature.

 IPC Class 3 Design Guide8 Chapters - 23 Pages - 35 Minute Read